zupra-ai/zupra-ai-agents-runtime/Readme.md

     docker-compose up --build
     ```

-3. **Access the FastAPI Documentation**:
-    Open your browser and navigate to `http://localhost:8000/docs` to explore the API documentation.

 ### Configuration

 Configure your agents, tools, and threads in the `config` directory.
 Update the `config.yaml` file to suit your needs.

-### Usage

-1. **Register an Agent**:

-Use the FastAPI endpoint to register a new agent.
-    ```bash
-    curl -X POST "http://localhost:8000/agents/" -H "Content-Type: application/json" -d '{"name": "agent_name", "type": "autonomous"}'
-    ```

-2. **Manage Tools**:
-    Add or remove tools using the provided API endpoints.

-3. **Monitor Threads**:
-    Check the status of threads and manage them as needed.

 ## Contributing

 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.